noFrontendSolutions/build-react-app-ssr/README.md

 npm run dev-ssr
 ```

+This mode should only be used if you intend to build an application, which ought to inject intital data into the server-side-rendered app (on possibly multiple backend routes) before it gets send to the client, instead of fetching data from the frontend. \
-THIS might as well be the **highlight** of this whole project.
-Both frontend and backend (**src/ssr/client/index.tsx** and **src/ssr/server/servert.tsx**) are compiled within the same compilation cycle, one with target **web**, one with target **node**.
-Both entry points are being watched and getting almost instantly recompiled on save when edited.\
+Both frontend and backend (**src/ssr/client/index.tsx** and **src/ssr/server/server.tsx**) are compiled within the same compilation cycle, one with target **web**, one with target **node**.
+Both entry points are being watched and getting almost instantly recompiled on save once edited.\
 The command also opens the browser, running on **localhost:8000**.
 When clicking on refresh, the server (**src/ssr/server/server.tsx**) serves the edited frontend bundle, which includes the changes you've just made, plus the initial data you might have fed into it.\
-Notice that a simultaneous webpack-compilation of both frontend and backend is crucial, if you want to inject some sort of initial data into your frontend App.
-For more details read the **SSR-related** paragraph and look at the source code.
+Notice that a simultaneous webpack-compilation of both frontend and backend is crucial, if you want to server-side inject some sort of initial data into your frontend App.
+Take a look at the source code if you're interested in the details.

 ### Build Scripts: